njhazelh/Networking-Fundamentals-s2015/project4/README.md

 thread, so that it can respond to packets in real-time.
 Sending data wasn't as important for this application, since GET doesn't have a body and is a relatively short message that's only sent once.
 However, we did implement RTT and retransmit with slow start.
+It also remembers all mis-ordered packets so that it can recall them when the missing packet arrives.

 ### IP
 IP also runs in it's own thread.